Everything you need to know about the LG G6

 LG G6 Battery Life – How long will the LG G6 last?

 The LG G5 has a 2,800mAh cell, which isn’t exactly massive – but did it hurt battery life?
 In our LG G5 review, Mobiles Editor Max Parker wrote: “The battery life on the LG G5 is good.
 Not phablet good, but it managed to easily last the day with about 10% remaining when I plugged it in before bed.”

 With Android 7.0 Nougat’s battery life improvements and the potentially less power-hungry Snapdragon 830 rumoured to feature, we’d expect to see better (or at least equally impressive) battery life from the LG G6.
 That said, if the LG G6 makes the leap to a 4K display without increasing the size of the cell, we could also see battery life slip.
-Unfortunately, we won’t know until next year’s launch.
+Unfortunately, we won’t know until the phone launches.

 There’s also a chance that the LG G6 may feature wireless charging.
 In October 2016, LG announced a the Quick Wireless Charging Pad, a new 15W pad that can power up phones using the Wireless Power Consortium’s Qi charging standard.
 What’s interesting is that the LG G5 doesn’t support Qi charging (or any other standard, for that matter), which suggests that the LG G6 may finally add the feature.

 According to LG, the new pad can charge a completely empty smartphone battery to 50% capacity in less than 30 minutes.
 Speaking at the announcement, Sung Huh, LG’s Electronic Components chief, said: “We proved that we had the world’s best wireless charging technology.
 As a wireless charging module is directly related to the convenience and safety of the users, we will meet the expectations of our customers with advanced performance and perfect product quality.”